maxsopedu/linux/readme.md

 # Linux
 "Linux Operating System" & "Command Line Interface" Short course.

-## Overview
-### Chapter 1
+## Chapter 1
-- Background & history
+### Background & history :
-- What is Linux & distributions are.
+1. What is Linux?
+History of Linux
+2. What a Linux Distribution is
+4. Why Linux?

+<strong>1.
+What is Linux?</strong>
+- An Operating System
+- A Kernel
+- Created by Linus Torvalds in 1991
+- First version released in 1994
+- FOSS (Free/Open Source Software)
+- Unix-Like

+NB.
+Linux Kernel + Additional Software = Linux Operating System

+<strong>2.
+Distributions are</strong>

+Each Distribution has it's own focus.
+Many of Distributions available.
+Go to [distroWatch](http://distroWatch.com) to discover Linux distributions.
+- Red Hat Enterprise Linux (RHEL)
+- Fedora
+- Ubuntu
+- Debian
+- SuSE Linux Enterprise Server (SLES)
+- OpenSuSE

-- How to start & practice?
+### How to start & practice?
-- How to install Linux?
+### How to install Linux?
-- How to connect to Linux systems.
+### How to connect to Linux systems.

-### Chapter 2
-- Linux filesystem hierarchy.
-- The command line interface.
-- Getting help, finding documentation.
-- Root, the superuser.
-- Linux directories & navigating.

-### Chapter 3
-- How to read, set, change file & directory permissions.
-- Sharing files & directories with others.
-- Finding files & directories.
-- View & editing files.

-### Chapter 4
-- Delete, copy, move & rename operations.
-- Input, Output & Redirection
-- Searching for data
-- Prompt & Aliases customization
-- Transferring files over the network.

-### Chapter 5
-- Processes & job control.
-- Schedule & automate jobs.
-- Switching users.
-- Command line efficiency tips.
-- Software package management.

 Thankyou.